DFHack/dfhack/docs/plugins/regrass.rst

 -------

 ``-l``, ``--list``
-    Print all available grass raw IDs and skip regrass.
-For use with ``--plant``.
+    List all available grass raw IDs that you can later pass to the ``--plant`` option.
+The map will not be affected when running with this option.
 ``-m``, ``--max``
     Maxes out every grass type in the tile, giving extra grazing time.
     Not normal DF behavior.
 Tile will appear to be the first type of grass